-- Basic computer skills, including word processing and databases.
+- Computer skills, including word processing and databases.

 - The ability to significantly travel throughout Massachusetts to perform assigned job tasks.

 - Prior experience conducting investigations such as site visits, compliance audits or other regulatory matters, especially involving individuals with disabilities, or interviewing or working with individuals with various disabilities, highly preferred.

 An Investigator will use a personal computer approximately 2-4 hours per day and will spend approximately 2-4 hours per day in meetings with individuals and groups.
 This position will require sitting for approximately 4-6 hours/day.
 The employee will be required to work under time constraints; deadlines; and will be required to address complex issues and conflicts as they arise.
 Frequent travel throughout the Commonwealth, including to remote areas, is required.

-DLC has a very generous benefits package.
+DLC has a very generous benefits package including travel reimbursement.
 For details, please visit:

 In order to be considered for this position, applicants must submit the following materials in Microsoft Word format on the form below.

 - Resume, including 3 references.

 DIVERSITY AND INCLUSION MISSION STATEMENT

-DLC is committed to protecting the fundamental human rights of its clients by providing zealous advocacy and excellent representation.
-In fulfilling our mission, DLC is committed to fostering diversity at all levels of the agency and approach our work through an intersectional lens.
-We are dedicated to understanding our clients’ diverse circumstances and meeting their needs.
-We are also committed to maintaining an inclusive environment that supports success and the well-being of all of our staff.
-DLC’s leadership is responsible for ensuring diversity, inclusion, and equity.
-Individuals with disabilities and individuals from diverse ethnic and cultural backgrounds are strongly encouraged to apply.
+DLC is committed to protecting the fundamental human rights of its clients by providing zealous advocacy and representation.
+To do so effectively, DLC must foster diversity at all levels of the agency and approach our work through an intersectional lens.
+We are dedicated to understanding our clients’ diverse circumstances and meeting their needs as well as maintaining an inclusive environment that supports success and the well-being of staff.

 Disclaimer: The purpose of this position description is to serve as a general summary and overview of the major duties and responsibilities of the job.
-It is not intended to represent the entirety of the job nor is it intended to be all–inclusive.
-Management reserves the right to modify, or rescind, this position description at any time, with or without prior notice.
+The description is not intended to be an exhaustive list of all functions and inclusive of all job responsibilities that may arise.
+The Employer retains the right to change or assign duties to this position.